helix-datasets/helix/docs/tutorial/quick-install-guide.rst

 Some HELIX Blueprints, Components, and Transforms include additional, external dependencies which must be installed before they can be used in HELIX builds.
-To install all of these dependencies, use the ``dependencies`` HELIX CLI command after installing HELIX:
+To install all of these dependencies, use the ``install`` HELIX CLI command after installing HELIX:

 .. code-block:: bash

-    helix dependencies all
+    helix install

 .. note:: Depending on your platform, the above command may require
     root/Administrator priveleges.
 Some dependencies may also need to be